Are you thinking about selling your art online but do not know how to get your art noticed online?

 Look at Lisa Congdon’s blog to see how she branded her self-hosted site.

-There is no one answer that will be best for everyone.
+No one answer will be best for everyone.
 You will have to decide what tool will be best for your goals.

 Let’s take a look at the pros and cons of a hosted platform and a self-hosted platform.

 A hosted option is a blog platform that you use almost like a social network site.